JoseRZapata/data-science-project-template/{{cookiecutter.repo_name}}/README.md

 [![security: bandit](https://img.shields.io/badge/security-bandit-yellow.svg)](https://github.com/PyCQA/bandit)
 [![Checked with mypy](https://www.mypy-lang.org/static/mypy_badge.svg)](https://mypy-lang.org/)

+This is a data science project template created with [Cookiecutter] to help you start your next data science or machine learning project quickly and efficiently.
+It includes a well-organized folder structure, essential tools for code quality, testing, and documentation, and follows best practices in the industry.

+Using the data science project template <https://github.com/JoseRZapata/data-science-project-template>

 ## ✨ Features and Tools

 Information about all the features and tools used in this project: <https://joserzapata.github.io/data-science-project-template/#features-and-tools>